Modern Definition and Ancient Definition

 Mathematicians also find 'characterisations' of given classes of structures.
 What distinguishes characterisations from definitions ?
-Characterisations are clearly the modern descendants of the Aristotelic 'property' or \emph{idion}.
+Characterisations are the modern descendants of the Aristotelic 'property' or \emph{idion}.
 While modern mathematics certainly rejects a dogma of the uniqueness of the definition (a problem we raised in Remark 2.3), there is still the philosophical important question of what constitutes a good definition and what should be relegated to being considered a characterisation.

 In the \emph{Topics} (as seen in our account in section 2) it appears as if differences where somehow organically connected to genera, as if they were innate to their genera.
 One cannot just take any condition our of the blue and carve up a genus - and this is said to be one of the main difference of Aristotle's theory of definition from that of Plato.
 In this respect we observe that a collection of conditions applicable to a given structure $M$ does not in general decompose $M$ neatly into a tree-like structure (strictly speaking we would expect something isomorphic to a Boolean lattice) of genera and species.
 It is interesting to look at figure 5 on p.23 of Steen and Seebach's \emph{Counterexamples in Topology}\cite{steen} for a sobering example of the messy situation for compactness conditions on a topological space.